austinssteiner/ToDoApp/README.md

 # ToDo App - Full Stack Application

 A full-stack task management application built with .NET Core (backend) and React (frontend).
-This application demonstrates clean architecture, proper separation of concerns, and production-ready patterns.
+This application demonstrates clean architecture and proper separation of concerns.

 ## Quick Start